igor11191708/async-http-client/README.md

 ## Retry strategy

 This package uses stand alone package providing retry policy.
-The service creates sequence of the delays (nanoseconds) according to chosen strategy for more details foloe the link [retry service](https://github.com/The-Igor/retry-policy-service)
+The service creates sequence of the delays (nanoseconds) according to chosen strategy for more details folow the link [retry service](https://github.com/The-Igor/retry-policy-service)

 | type | description |
 | --- | --- |